 |Government Bonds||ABF Singapore |

 Bond Index Fund

 |Real Estate||NikkoAM-STC Asia REIT||CFA|

-And here is the allocation of your funds into these asset classes:
+And here is the asset allocation for your funds:

 What are the fees?